-14.8 Maternity/Adoption Leave/Parental Leave
+14.8 Maternity, Parental and Adoption Leave

-14.8.1 Terms and Conditions of Maternity and Parental Leave
+14.8.1 Terms and Conditions of Maternity, Parental and Adoption Leave

-All the terms and conditions of the Employment Standards Act (2000) of British Columbia, Part 6, Section 50, Pregnancy Leave and Section 51, Parental Leave, or as amended from time to time, shall apply and in addition, the following provisions and procedures apply to Maternity Leave, Parenthood and Adoption Leave except that the latter may also apply to a male employee.
+An employee may be entitled to maternity, parental and/or adoption leave without pay, from the date of separation from employment, but not for more than the maximum periods stipulated for these respective leaves in the current BC Employment Standards Act.
+All the terms and conditions of the BC Employment Standards Act Part 6, Section 50, Maternity Leave and Section 51, Parental Leave, or as amended from time to time, shall apply and in addition, the following provisions and procedures apply to Maternity Leave, Parental and Adoption Leave.

-14.8.2 Maternity Leave/Adoption Leave Procedures
+14.8.2 Maternity, Parental, and Adoption Leave Procedures

-- (d) An employee may be entitled to maternity leave/adoption leave without pay, from the date of separation from employment, but not for more than a maximum period of one (1) year from the date of commencement of such leave.
-In applying for leave, the employee will be required to provide the Board with an anticipated date of return to work. - (b) An employee who has been granted maternity/adoption leave and fails to contact the Human Resources Department in writing within four (4) weeks prior to the anticipated expiry of the leave so that mutually convenient arrangements may be made for a return to employment, shall be considered to have permanently separated from employment. - (c) An employee on maternity or adoption leave who has notified the Human Resources Department of an intention to return to work pursuant to paragraph (b) and who subsequently suffers any incapacitating illness which prevents a return to work at the time intended shall be entitled to be paid sick leave benefits commencing on the first working day on which the employee would otherwise have returned to work provided there are sufficient sick leave credits and provided that the employee produces to the Human Resources Department a disability certificate duly completed by an attending physician.
+- (a) An employee applying for leave under Article 14.8.1 shall provide the Board with an anticipated date of return to work. - (b) An employee who has been granted maternity/adoption leave and fails to contact the Human Resources Department in writing within four (4) weeks prior to the anticipated expiry of the leave so that mutually convenient arrangements may be made for a return to employment, shall be considered to have permanently separated from employment. - (c) An employee on maternity or adoption leave who has notified the Human Resources Department of an intention to return to work pursuant to paragraph (b) and who subsequently suffers any incapacitating illness which prevents a return to work at the time intended shall be entitled to be paid sick leave benefits commencing on the first working day on which the employee would otherwise have returned to work provided there are sufficient sick leave credits and provided that the employee produces to the Human Resources Department a disability certificate duly completed by an attending physician.